Trump picks Rep. Matt Gaetz to serve as attorney general

 “You know, I’m not going to question the president on his selections, whether it be attorney general or any other Cabinet-level position,” he added.

+Several blocks away at the US attorney’s office in Washington, DC, there was “absolute disbelief” at the announcement, a person in touch with multiple prosecutors there told CNN.

-Trump’s announcement came as House Republicans were meeting behind closed doors to hold their leadership elections.
+The announcement also came as House Republicans were meeting behind closed doors to hold their leadership elections.

-Lawmakers expressed surprise as they trickled out of their conference meeting and learned of the selection.
+According to a source in the room, there was an audible gasp from members the moment they learned of Trump’s selection, and lawmakers continued to express surprise as they trickled out of their conference meeting.

 “I got really no good comment,” Republican Rep. Don Bacon of Nebraska said.

-Oklahoma Rep. Tom Cole, the chair of the House Appropriations, told reporters, “I know nothing about it.”
+Oklahoma Rep. Tom Cole, the chair of House Appropriations, told reporters, “I know nothing about it.”

+At least one staunch Trump ally, however, told reporters that the president-elect should try to confirm Gaetz through recess appointment if he can’t get confirmed by the Senate.

+“He’s the attorney general, suck it up,” Rep. Thomas Massie of Kentucky told reporters.

+Wyoming Sen. John Barrasso, who was elected earlier Wednesday to the No. 2 Republican leadership post in the next Congress, called the selection a “bold” pick but declined to say whether Gaetz could earn Senate confirmation.

+“The president is going to make bold decisions and appointments.
+I am looking forward to the hearings and getting his Cabinet in place,” Barrasso said.

-Top Senate Republicans, meanwhile, expressed uncertainty over whether they would back the Florida congressman for the role.
+Other top Senate Republicans, however, expressed uncertainty over whether they would back the Florida congressman for the role.

+South Carolina Sen. Lindsey Graham, a senior member of the Senate Judiciary Committee, was noncommittal on the nomination.

+“I don’t know yet.
+I’ll have to think about that one,” he told CNN, adding, “We’ll see” when pressed on whether he had any concerns about the pick.

-“It’s just a matter of how he works in relationships to actually – you got to have the credentials – but then you got to have the relationships,” the North Carolina Republican said.
+“It’s just a matter of how he works in relationships to actually – you got to have the credentials – but then you got to have the relationships,” the North Carolina Republican said, noting that he’ll give Gaetz an “honest look.”

-Texas GOP Sen. John Cornyn, the senior member of the Senate Judiciary Committee, said in response to the development, “We’ll do our job as as the Senate, do our advise-and-consent function.
+Texas GOP Sen. John Cornyn, a senior member of the Judiciary Committee, said, “We’ll do our job as the Senate, do our advise-and-consent function.
 So, we’ll take that one day at a time.”

 Asked about Gaetz being investigated by House Ethics for sexual misconduct, Cornyn told CNN: “I’m sure that will come up” in the hearings.